filecoin-project/filecoin-docs/content/en/store/filecoin-plus/overview/index.md

 To apply for a Large Dataset Notary, follow the steps at [Applying for a large DataCap allocation](https://github.com/filecoin-project/filecoin-plus-large-datasets#applying-for-a-large-datacap-allocation).

-### Smart Contracts
+### FVM Smart Contracts
 Smart contracts can acquire DataCap just like any regular client.
-To do so, simply enter the address of the smart contract that requires DataCap as the client address when making a request.
+To do so, simply enter the f410 address of the smart contract that requires DataCap as the client address when making a request.
 To receive the initial allocation of 32GiB, we recommend using the auto-verifier [Verify.glif.io](Verify.glif.io).

 It's important to note that DataCap allocations are a one-time credit for a Filecoin address and cannot be transferred between smart contracts.
 If you need to redeploy the smart contract, you must request additional DataCap.
 To address this issue, we are developing an FRC to allow DataCap to be held between redeployments.